 The Centre was cut off from this part of India.
 They didn’t understand the differences between the various tribes and their culture.
 The Centre intervened by sending the CRPF force with a shoot at sight order.

 Just as the CRPF walked past, I saw Ma call a jawan & in her impeccable Delhi Hindi, she told him, that she lived alone with her little girl.
 She wanted to give them water to drink every time they were tired of marching.
 They agreed readily because water in the hills is difficult to get and arduous to carry.
-I saw her carry a bucket with a glass on the side and keeping it outside our gate.
+I saw her carry a bucket with a glass on the side and keep it outside our gate.
 I knew she was smarter than the Khasis and the CRPF forces.
-She gave them deluge in her demure way and protected her daughter and herself from being burnt alive in that wooden home.
-I learnt the word jugad that day at a tender age of 10.
+She gave them refrain and refuge in her demure way and protected her daughter and herself from being burnt alive in that wooden home.
+I learnt the word jugaad that day at a tender age of 10.

 The CRPF became first name acquaintances.
 I knew she was putting her best foot forward to keep them happy.
 They were gullible to affection.
 She didn’t voice her truth to me, but I I could see her, much more than others did.
 Her shared sorrow of loneliness, survival and cunning was all visible to me.
-As she negotiated life, insurgents, army and her patriarchal surroundings of judgement.
-She still wore her hair in a neat bun and her crisp cotton sari.
-I realised she was not the one who would ever give up on life and living.
+As she negotiated life, insurgents, army and her patriarchal surroundings of judgement, she still wore her hair in a neat bun and stood in her crisp cotton sari.
+I realized she was not one who would ever give up on life and living.

-May each of us finds “Firdaus” in the mundane and the marvellous.
+May each of us find Firdaus in the mundane and the marvellous.

 “All things are but masks at God’s beck and call,

 They are symbols that instruct us that God is all.”